Kevinpgalligan/KevingalWebsite/pages/blog/lovetris.md

-title: "An AI for HATETRIS, the ridiculously hard version of Tetris"
+title: "LOVETRIS, an AI for the ridiculously hard version of Tetris"
 date: 2020-04-17
 Description: Greedy search, Monte Carlo tree search.